 In this pseudocode,

-such as SHA-256.
-(Later in the process you specify which hashing algorithm you're
+digest, typically SHA-256.
+(Later in the process, you specify which hashing algorithm you're

 6d rather than

-To show you how to construct the canonical form of an HTTP or HTTPS request, let's use the following sample request.
-This is what a request might look like as it is sent from the browser to AWS, except that this example does not include the signing information yet.
+The following examples show how to construct the canonical form of a request to IAM.
+The original request might look like this as it is sent from the client to AWS, except that this example does not include the signing information yet.

-The sample request is a POST request (method) that makes a
+The preceding example request is a GET request (method) that makes a

-(action) call to AWS Identity and Access Management (host).
-This action takes only the optional
+ListUsers API (action) call to AWS Identity and Access Management (host).
+This action takes the

 To create a canonical request, concatenate the following components from each step into a single string: